 Bathing in magnesium salts supports muscle recovery on two levels, efficiently utilizing the dual benefits of immersive heat therapy and the replenishment of depleted magnesium stores from exercise-induced electrolyte loss.
 This is why Epsom salts are such an important bathroom and locker-room staple of many professional athletes and dancers.
 Epsom salts are widely accessible from pharmacies, and magnesium bath flakes are readily available online.

 Magnesium recovery sprays and lotions

-Increasingly some athletes have made a topical magnesium spray or lotion part of their sports kit, utilising it for efficient assimilation into the blood stream, effectively negating the effects of muscle strain and tension after exercise.
-As with magnesium salt baths, this method provides immediate magnesium replenishment to the body, but with the added time-saving convenience and portability of the product.
+Increasingly some athletes have made a topical magnesium spray or lotion part of their sports kit, utilising it for efficient assimilation into the bloodstream, effectively negating the effects of muscle strain and tension after exercise.
+As with magnesium salt baths, this method immediately replenishes the body, but with the added time-saving convenience and portability of the product.

 Magnesium is a vital mineral and ensuring your requirements are met is necessary to optimum health.
 Boosting your intake of magnesium via nutritional and topical means can aid muscle recovery after exercise, negate post-exercise muscular discomfort, and therefore can potentially assist muscular recovery and boost athletic performance.